Skip to main content

 • Thinking intelligently and ethically

-A proactive response to challenging behavior relies on guidance to teach the child the skills he or she may be missing.
+A proactive response to challenging behavior relies on guidance to teach the child the skills they may be missing.
 According to Hearron & Hildebrand (2013), guidance can be defined as:

 • Words and actions that positively influence the behaviors of others